Serge Haroche: Early life and education

-Haroche was born in Casablanca, Morocco, to Albert Haroche (1920–1998), from a Moroccan Jewish family, and Valentine Haroche, born Roubleva (1921–1998), a teacher who was born in Odessa to a Jewish family of physicians who relocated to Morocco in the early 1920s.
+Haroche was born in Casablanca to Albert Haroche (1920–1998), from a Moroccan Jewish family, and Valentine Haroche, born Roubleva (1921–1998), a teacher who was born in Odessa to a Jewish family of physicians who relocated to Morocco in the early 1920s.
 His family had mixed Sephardic and Ashkenazi origins.
 His father, a lawyer trained in Rabat, was one of seven children born to a family of teachers, Isaac and Esther Haroche, who worked at the École de l’Alliance israélite (AIU).

 Both paternal grandparents of Serge Haroche had been AIU students in their respective hometowns of Marrakesh and Tétouan (the school which Esther Azerad attended in Tétouan had been founded in 1862; it was the first school of the AIU network).

 Haroche's family left Morocco in 1956 at the end of the French protectorate treaty, and settled in France.

 Career

 Haroche worked in the Centre national de la recherche scientifique (CNRS) as a research scientist from 1967 to 1975 at the French UMR Kastler–Brossel Laboratory, and spent a year (1972–1973) as a visiting post-doc in Stanford University, in Arthur Leonard Schawlow's team.
 In 1975 he moved to a professor position at Paris VI University.
 At the same time he taught in other institutions, in particular at the École polytechnique (1973–1984), MIT (1980), Harvard University (1981), Yale University (1984–1993) and Conservatoire national des arts et métiers (2000).
 He was head of the Physics department at the École normale supérieure from 1994 to 2000.

 Since 2001, Haroche has been a professor at the Collège de France and holds the chair of quantum physics.
 He is a member of the Société Française de Physique, the European Physical society and a fellow and member of the American Physical Society.

 In September 2012, Serge Haroche was elected by his peers to the position of administrator of the Collège de France.

 On 9 October 2012 Haroche was awarded the Nobel Prize in Physics, together with the American physicist David Wineland, for their work regarding measurement and manipulation of individual quantum systems.